 Mexican Street Corn

 This Mexican Street Corn is the best corn on the cob I have EVER had.
-We call it “Nacho Libre” corn because it looks like the yummy corn from the movie… you know… as in “Get that corn outta my face“!
-If you haven’t watch Nacho Libre, now you have to!
-It’s so funny.
+We call it “Nacho Libre” corn because it looks like the yummy corn from the movie… you know, as in “Get that corn outta my face“!
+If you haven’t seen Nacho Libre, we give it two thumbs up!
+It’s a fun family movie.
 Plus, it’ll give you a great reason to make this Mexican street corn!

 This corn has a lot going for it.
-There’s rich, buttery corn, topped with the slight tangy-ness of the Cotija cheese, mayo, and sour cream.
+It is a rich, buttery corn, topped with the slight tangy-ness of the Cotija cheese, mayo, and sour cream.
 The lime and chili powder tops it all and gives you the perfect combination of flavors.

 You just have to try it so you can experience it all for yourself!
-Make it a family night- make this corn for dinner then watch the movie altogether!
+Make it a family night- make this corn for dinner then watch the movie!
 This is another great recipe from our cousin, Kristen, over at Culinary Mamas!

 The Best Way to Grill Corn